massgov/mayflower/patternlab/docs/a11y-checklist/images.md

 **➤ Yes/No(Not sure):** It's possible...

 > Make sure the template can receive the `alt` value when it's available.
-Otherwise, leave it blank.
+Otherwise, leave it empty.
 >
 > **🛑 Keep `alt` attribute even its value is empty.**